MicrosoftDocs/winrt-api/windows.applicationmodel.datatransfer/clipboard_getcontent_856587321.md

 ## -returns

-Contains the content of the Clipboard.
+Contains the content of the Clipboard, or an empty DataPackageView if the Clipboard is empty or unavailable.

 ## -remarks